FjjDessoyCaraballo/restaurant-data/README.md

 This line creates the database named `wolt_mock.db` using the tables from `tables.sql` inside `task1/sql/schema/`.
 Afterwards you can test the queries using the following commands (considering that you are in the same directory as the db)

 Be sure to have SQLite3 installed on your device.
-Run this line for linux ubuntu:
+If you are using Linux Ubuntu, you can use the following line:

 ```bash
 sudo apt install sqlite3
 ```

+After that, execute the following lines in CLI:

 ```bash
 sqlite3 wolt_mock.db < ../sql/queries/query1.sql